RESPECTFUL AND SAFE CARE

-- You have the right to receive considerate, respectful, and compassionate care in a safe setting regardless of your age, gender, race, national origin, religion, sexual orientation, gender identity, or disabilities.
+- You have the right to receive considerate, respectful, and compassionate care in a safe setting regardless of your age, gender, race, national origin, religion, sexual orientation, gender identity, disability or ability to pay.

-- You have the right to receive care in a safe environment free from all forms of abuse, neglect, or mistreatment.
+- You have the right to receive care in a safe environment free from all forms of abuse, neglect, or verbal, mental, physical or sexual mistreatment.
+The hospital will provide a list of resources for protective and advocacy services in cases of abuse or neglect.

 - You have the right to have a family member or representative of your choice and your doctor notified promptly of your admission to the hospital.